PranavRS18/MAZE-TERMIND/README.md

 This workshop was a perfect fusion of hardware prototyping and software development, where we witnessed how electronics, mechanical systems, and programming seamlessly come together to address real-world challenges.

 I am sincerely grateful to the RMI team and mentors for their expert guidance, making this a truly hands-on and insightful learning journey.

-I look forward to applying these skills to future projects in robotics and computer vision.

-Thank you, NIT Trichy, for providing this platform and for fostering a culture of innovation.